The Best Practices of Giving Employee Feedback

 When employees reach certain milestones and/or receive positive marks from clients or colleagues, express your appreciation to them.
 You can also take this recognition to the next level by notifying other departments of their achievements.
 This will boost employee morale and motivate them to continue to deliver good work.

-2. Meet Face to Face
+2. Meet Face-to-Face

 Sure, a quick email will get the message across quickly, but perhaps not as effectively.
 When sent digitally, the meaning and feeling behind your words can get lost in translation.
 The last thing you want is for your praise or your suggestions for improvement to sound cold and insincere, or for employees to misunderstand what you mean.
-Make it a point to give feedback directly to your employees so you can communicate clearly the first time.
-Instead of using Skype or Slack, meet with your employees face-to-face, whether in a conference room or coffee shop, to create emotional contact.
-Conveying your appreciation or your concerns in person will help make a bigger impact that will foster bigger results.

-3. Get Specific
+3. Get Specific with Your Feedback

 4. Make it a Two-Way Conversation